 - Executive function

 What to Expect From a Neuropsychological Evaluation

-The first step would be to schedule a consultation with our neuropsychology specialist Dr. Baguer.
-He will conduct an initial virtual evaluation to see if you're the right candidate and what type of testing would be beneficial.
+The first step would be to schedule a consultation with one of our neuropsychology specialists.
+They will conduct an initial virtual evaluation to see if you're the right candidate and what type of testing would be beneficial.

 The testing typically takes a few hours and can be completed in multiple days.
 It can be done online or in-person depending on the nature of the test.
-Dr. Baguer will determine the exact breakdown of the tests and timing with you during the consultation.
-After the testing is complete, Dr. Baguer will meet with you to go over the detailed results.
+Your specialist will determine the exact breakdown of the tests and timing with you during the consultation.
+After the testing is complete, they will meet with you to go over the detailed results.

 As for payment, insurance companies only cover neuropsych testing if you meet certain criteria.
 If you do, we will request authorization from your insurance and give you an estimated quote before proceeding with the testing.
-Your initial consultation is covered by insurance, and for out of network it’s $300 for 60mins.
+For an initial out-of-network consultation it's $300 for 60mins, $600 for a two-hour autism spectrum disorder (ASD) analysis, and $3,000.00 for testing, results and follow-up.
 We are currently offering neuropsychological testing for all patients in New York.

 Carlos Baguer, Psychologist, PhD